brady691213/ApiGen/docs/README.md

-﻿# API Generation Project
+﻿# Reprise

+A project to generate code for a REPR pattern ASP.NET Minimal API based on entities defined by an EF Core DbContext.

 ## Status

-This project is only on github for version control at this stage and by no means offers any safe or usable code.
+This project is still in an early discovery stage, and still very experimental.
+You can use it if you like living on the edge, or just fork it and only use some.

+Reprise should be ready for trial use in about two months, all going well.

 ## Tasks

+- TASKT: Centralise config values and constants
-- Access modifiers.
-Everything is public but we should really be using internal more.
+- TASKT: Access modifiers.
+Everything is public, but we should really be using internal more.
+- TASKT: More unit tests.
-- Use ClassFixture for tests
+- TASKT: Use ClassFixture for tests
+- TASKT: Logging
+- TASKT: IOptions, config. etc.
-- Alternate, runtime config and DI for tests.
+- TASKT: Alternate, runtime config and DI for tests.

+## Raison d'être

 This project arose when someone asked me if a web API could be "scaffolded" like an [Entity Framework Core (EF)](https://github.com/dotnet/efcore)
 [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-8.0) class